Where and How to Recycle or Dispose of Christmas Trees in Eastern Pennsylvania after Christmas

 Tree Recycling Program

-The program will run for two weeks from
+The program will run for first two full weeks in January - from Monday, January 4, 2021 to Saturday, January 16, 2021

 2601 West Glenwood Avenue